 Connecting the North to rebalance the UK's economy

-Transport for the North will launch its draft Strategic Transport Plan at a one-day conference for partners and stakeholders - in association with Highways UK at Harrogate on 21 June
+Transport for the North will launch its draft Strategic Transport Plan at a one-day conference for partners and stakeholders - in association with Highways UK

 The North of England is a region of 14,414 square miles, with nearly 16 million people.
 If it were a single entity, the North of England's economy (worth over £300bn) would rank as Europe's 10th-largest.
 Yet for at least the last three decades the North's economy has consistently lagged behind the rest of England, with a GVA gap per capita of nearly £5,000 between the North and the UK average and a £22,500 per person difference between the North and London.